gardener/etcd-backup-restore/doc/development/local_setup.md

 ## Prerequisites

-Although the following installation instructions are for Mac OS X, similar alternate commands could be found for any Linux distribution
+Although the following installation instructions are for Mac OS X, similar alternate commands can be found for any Linux distribution.

 ### Installing [Golang](https://golang.org/) environment

 Install the latest version of Golang (at least `v1.12` is required).
-For Mac OS, you could use [Homebrew](https://brew.sh/):
+For Mac OS, you may use [Homebrew](https://brew.sh/):

 ```sh
 brew install golang
 ```

-For other OS, please check [Go installation documentation](https://golang.org/doc/install).
+For other OSes, please check [Go installation documentation](https://golang.org/doc/install).

 Make sure to set your `$GOPATH` environment variable properly (conventionally, it points to `$HOME/go`).

-For your convenience, you can add the `bin` directory of the `$GOPATH` to your `$PATH`: `PATH=$PATH:$GOPATH/bin`, but it is not necessarily required.
+For your convenience, you can add the `bin` directory of the `$GOPATH` to your `$PATH`: `PATH=$PATH:$GOPATH/bin`, but it is not mandatory.

 ### [Golint](https://github.com/golang/lint)